FarronF/limerick-council-meetings/meetings/2018/01/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18 December 2017.md

 outlining proposals for the disposal of land at 5 Byrne Avenue, Prospect, Limerick in

-consideration of ownership of 33 Byrne Avenue, Prospect, Limerick being transferred to the--- 2
+consideration of ownership of 33 Byrne Avenue, Prospect, Limerick being transferred to the
+---
+2

 Council and the intention to bring a related Section 183 Notice to the Full Council for approval.